dollyshin88/sheep/README.md

 # Sheep

 Need a little break from staring at endless lines of code?
 Tired from coding away all day?
-Relax and Mehhh is designed for developers \(or any hard-working individuals\) to take a few minutes of mental break.
+Sheep is designed for developers \(or any hard-working individuals\) to take a few minutes of mental break.
 The lush green backdrop and goofy, meandering flock of sheep will help you find a momentary peace and bring down the speed of the busy day a notch.

 [Go Play Now!](https://dollyshin88.github.io/sheep/)